abhishekbisht1429/OO-Design-Patterns/README.md

   <br/> This pattern is used to instantiate objects of related classes through an interface without giving the details of concrete classes to the client.

 2. **Singleton :**
   <br/> This pattern ensures that a class has only one instance and provides a global point of access to it.

 3. **Builder :**
   <br/> This pattern is used to seperate object representation from its construction process.

+4. **Factory Method :**
+  <br/> This pattern is used when a particular class(known as Creator) does not know in advance which objects(known as products) it must create.
+The Creator thus uses an interface(say Product) which must be shared by all the different products that the subclasses of this class can create.
+The Creator necessarily declares a method(usually something like createProduct, makeProduct etc) which returns an an object of type Product.
+This Method is known as the *Factory Method* as it is reponsible for creation of the object(product).

+  Thus Factory method pattern lets a class defer the Object instantiation to its subclasses.